purecpp-org/raftcpp/README.md

 # raftcpp
-An implementation of Raft consensus algorithm.
+An implementation of Raft consensus algorithm in modern C++.

 **Note that this project is now working in progress.**